-Did you miss the original abstract submission deadline?
-Do you have late-breaking science you would like to present at SETAC Vancouver?
-We have opened late abstract submission at meetings.setac.org.
-You must submit your abstract no later than 29 October.
+We have opened abstract submission at meetings.setac.org.
+You must submit your abstract no later than 8 June.

-- Abstracts will be featured in the online program
+- Abstracts will be featured in the online and printed program

-- A $50 non-refundable fee will be charged to handle submissions
+- Submission before the 8 June deadline is free but a $50 non-refundable fee will be charged to handle submissions 9 June – 15 June

-- Submissions will be reviewed by the program committee, and you will be notified within two weeks of submission about acceptance
+- Submissions will be reviewed by the abstract review committee 27–29 June, and you will be notified via email within two weeks of review regarding acceptance

 - Please use your SETAC username and password.